scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

  - need to keep track of two frontiers and two tables of reached states, and be able to reason backwards (need to be able to go up a parent in the successor function)
 # Informed search
  - Location of goal states are known by using a heuristic function
-	 - can find solutions more efficiently than an uninformed strategy
+	 - can find solutions more efficiently than an uninformed strategy using heuristics
 	 - h(n) - estimated cost of the cheapest path from the state at node n to a goal state
 	 - Similar to uniform cost search, but UCS uses an exact function, instead of something that estimates desirability
 	 - Implementation - order the nodes in fringe in decreasing order of desirability
- - Greedy best first search - a form of best - first search that expands first the node with the lowest h(n) value
+ - **Greedy best first search**
+	 - a form of best-first search that expands first the node with the lowest h(n) value
 	 - the desirability of the node is directly tied to how close it is from the goal (if it is near to the goal then it must be desirable)
 	 - complete in finite state spaces, but not in infinite spaces
 		 - can get stuck in loops or what seems close but is actually inaccurate due to heuristics
-	 - worst case time and space complexity is: $O(|V|)$ but can be reduced in certain problems to $O(bm)$ with a good heuristic function
+	 - time and space complexity is: $O(b^m)$ (as worst as depth first search)
+		 - can be reduced in certain problems to $O(bd)$ with a good heuristic function
- - A* search
+ - **A* search**
 	 - solves the problem with greedy search by avoiding expanding paths that are already expensive
+	 - A combination of UCS and Greedy Best First Search
 	 - Function: $f(n) = g(n) + h(n)$
 		 - where g is the function for the path cost from the initial state to node n
 		 - where h is the estimated cost of the shortest path from n to a goal state